 Perhaps it is no mystery as to why we tell each other the stories of these two miracles, no mystery as to why we treasure them above so many others.
 A blind man who sees is wonderful, and we sense that in some times and some ways each of us is blind.
 A sick person is healed, and we realize that any of us may succumb to illness.
-We accept that death comes to each of us, if a chariot of fire does not Elijah us away, but that is no match for our present awareness of the transience of life, the denial enabling us to imagine we are walking on solid ground.
+We accept that death comes to each of us, unless a chariot of fire comes to Elijah us away.
+Strangely, none of that is a match for our present awareness of the transience of life, or for our denial enabling us to imagine we are walking on solid ground.

 All of us respond to hunger.
 All of us need rest.
 All of us need to feel that we are standing and not sinking.

 It is no miracle that we tell these stories.
 It is only human.

 Having these stories to tell?
 That is a God thing.